jmagman/flutter-wiki/Issue-hygiene.md

 ## Do not add "me too" or "same" comments to bugs

-The Flutter team prioritizes issues in part based on the number of +1 (thumbs up) reactions on the top level comment of the bug.  dding comments like "me too" or "same here" is generally distracting and makes it harder to find other more meaningful content in the bug.
+The Flutter team prioritizes issues in part based on the number of +1 (thumbs up) reactions on the top level comment of the bug.
+Adding comments like "me too" or "same here" is generally distracting and makes it harder to find other more meaningful content in the bug.
 If you have no new details to add, consider just thumbs up-ing the issue.
 If you wish to subscribe to the issue,